MicrosoftDocs/well-architected/well-architected/service-guides/azure-front-door.md

 >
 >   You can lower the number of requests by using design patterns, such as [Backend for Frontends](/azure/architecture/patterns/backends-for-frontends) and [Gateway Aggregation](/azure/architecture/patterns/gateway-aggregation).
 These patterns can improve the efficiency of your operations.
 >
->   Web Application Firewall (WAF) rules restrict incoming traffic, which can optimize costs.
+>   Web application firewall (WAF) rules restrict incoming traffic, which can optimize costs.
 For example, you can use rate limiting to prevent abnormally high levels of traffic.
 You can also use geo-filtering to allow access from specific regions or countries.
 >
 > - **Use resources efficiently**.
 Front Door's routing method can help with resource optimization.
 To most effectively use deployed resources, distribute  traffic evenly across all environments, unless the workload is extremely latency sensitive.
 >